 If you have questions about anything in this document, please don’t hesitate to ask.
 I don’t want you to send me any money until you are ready.
 I’d also like you to confirm you have read this document and are comfortable, before I begin work.

-By now, you have probably come to realize that Google AdWords is deceptively simple, yet devilishly complex.
+By now, you have probably come to realize that Google Ads is deceptively simple, yet devilishly complex.
 Many business owners or managers enter this marketing channel with no idea what they are getting into and when it doesn’t go the way they expect, they look for others to hold accountable for their expectations, whether that’s Google, a consultant or an agency.

 Are you comfortable knowing…

 - My solution is not your least expensive option.
 However, it can be your best value if you are a good fit for my business model.
 See my article titled Are we a good fit.
-You might feel that my rate of $100/hr is quite expensive.
+You might feel that my rate of $100/hr is expensive.
 However, there are other consultants who charge as much as $1,000/hr and they use fundamentally the same process I do.
 The difference is, they write books, travel the speaking circuit and work strictly by referral.

 - You can’t improve what you can’t measure.
 My process is based on having meaningful, accurate and statistically significant account history, conversion tracking and analytic data to work with, as well as properly implemented tracking code on your website (Google conversion tracking and Google Analytics).
-If there is insufficient historical data in your account, it means we either need to build relevant data through testing, which takes time and money or we will be forced to make decisions based on intuition, which will limit our ability to optimize your AdWords account to its full potential.
+If there is insufficient historical data in your account, it means we either need to build relevant data through testing, which takes time and money or we will be forced to make decisions based on intuition, which will limit our ability to optimize your Google Ads account to its full potential.
 See my article titled Conversion tracking.

 The realities of PPC

-- Most people only think of using AdWords for search engine advertising.
+- Most people only think of using Google Ads for search engine advertising.
 However, Google’s display network is actually the largest advertising network on the internet.
 But the way you build and maintain a display network campaign is very different and considerably more time-consuming than search.
 See my article titled Display network advertising.
 Many novice advertisers aren’t even aware they have been showing their ads on the display network!